martin-sweeny/Alert.js/README.md

 ```
 That being said, it is very easy to convert __all__ of your `alert()` calls into Alert.js instances
 simply by using the Find and Replace function in your editor.
 Simply replace `alert(` for `Alert(`!

+# To do

+- Organize file structure
+- Add support for an icon (either icon font or image)
+- Add support for customized effects
+- Theme support